crilleengvall/Wordpress-editor-pre-code-wrapper/readme.txt

 == Description ==

 This is a plugin that adds a button to the tinyMCE editor in WordPress.
-The button either adds a <pre><code></pre></code> or wraps the selected text in it.
+The button either adds a &lt;pre&gt;&lt;code&gt;&lt;/pre&gt;&lt;/code&gt; or wraps the selected text in it.

+This works well for developer blogs that use some kind of code markup highlighter.
+For example the <a href="https://wordpress.org/plugins/wp-code-highlightjs/">WP Code highlight.js plugin</a>

 = Official website =
 <a href="https://crilleengvall.github.io/Wordpress-tinyMCE-pre-code-wrapper/">the plugin website</a>.